-In addition to being necessary from a human
+addition In being to necessary from a human

-rights perspective, it makes sense to support peasants' organizations and facilitate their participation in decisionmaking processes that affect them, as policies that respond to their needs contribute to reducing poverty, maintaining agrobiodiversity and promoting resilient food systems.
+rights perspective, it makes sense to support peasants' organizations and facilitate their participation in decisionmaking processes that affect them, as policies that respond including the development and implementation of international standards and agreements and public policies the eight countries parties to the consulted peasants or rural stakeholders or allowed them to participate in the talks to their needs contribute to reducing poverty, maintaining agrobiodiversity and promoting resilient food systems.
 Peasants and their representative organizations, unions, and cooperatives are a rich source of knowledge.
-The participation of independent peasants' organizations is essential in defining the rules determining access to genetic resources, including seeds, given their unique expertise in the area.1 They need to be involved in discussions on development and trade policies because they have a better understanding than anyone else of the structure of agricultural markets in the regions where peasants live, and are the only ones who can express their needs.
+The participation of independent peasants' organizations is essential in defining the rules determining access to genetic resources, including seeds, given their unique expertise in the area.
+They need to be involved in discussions on development and trade policies because they have a better understanding than anyone else of the structure of agricultural markets in the regions where peasants live, and are the only ones who can express their needs.